-Of all the cities and suburbs in Kansas and Missouri, Kansas City sports the greatest number and variety of golf courses.
+Of all the cities and suburbs in Kansas and Missouri, Overland Park sports the greatest number and variety of golf courses.
 For residents, this is a veritable smorgasbord of golfing options, as golfers in the area can rotate through a great variety of different courses every month or even weekend.

 If you’re from out of town, though, you don’t have time to try out all the golf courses in the Kansas City area.
 That will take you weeks, and to really get to know the courses, it will take you months.
 Of course, that’s why you’re reading this; you want to hit the best golf courses in Kansas City now, which is where golf course reviews come in.

 The best golf courses by state standards vary, as each state has its own particular offerings.
-Fortunately, the demographics and geography of Missouri lend themselves to creating some truly awesome courses.
-Surprisingly, the golf course rates in the area are quite low; what is pricey in the Northeast or out West can get a lot more affordable once you come to the Midwest and the South.
+Fortunately, the demographics and geography lend themselves to creating some truly awesome courses.
+Surprisingly, the golf course rates in the area are quite low; what is pricey in the Northeast or out West can get a lot more affordable once you come to Overland Park.

 Before you try any other golf course in the Kansas City area, you need to go to Sycamore Ridge Golf Course.
 With a back tee slope rating of 150, Sycamore Ridge is a serious challenge to any golfer, but it is also an incredibly beautiful, well cared for course that will thrill you even as it frustrates you.
 Better yet, Sycamore Ridge is refreshingly friendly to individuals planning a golf trip, with tee off reservations available online.
 You can even open up your own profile on their website, to make your return to Sycamore Ridge all the easier in the future.

 Not Just a Golf Course